RightScale-Services-Cookbooks/rsc_remote_recipe/README.md

 # rsc_remote_recipe
 A LWRP for running remote recipes within RightScale.
-Searches for servers with recipient_tags and runs recipes on them  Examples would be to attach to load balancers or detach from load balancers.
+Searches for servers with recipient_tags and runs recipes on them.
+Examples would be to attach to load balancers or detach from load balancers.
 See example below.

 ### Attributes
 * recipe - the name of the remote recipe to call